How To Make Homemade Tomato Sauce

-I've been asked by a few readers to post a traditional tomato sauce recipe and I've included one below that uses crushed, uncooked, tomatoes from our annual Fall tomato canning.
+Our traditional, homemade tomato sauce, uses crushed, uncooked, tomatoes from our annual Fall tomato canning event.
 Tomato sauce is easy to make and incredibly versatile.
-I use tomato sauce for pasta, other sauces, chili, etc. Making your own sauce is very easy, so don't purchase the canned variety at your local supermarket.
-Here's the quick recipe:
+We use tomato sauce for pasta, other sauces, soups, etc. Making homemade sauce is a no-brainer, so don’t purchase the canned variety at your local supermarket.
+Plus, our recipe hails from Calabria, Italy – a region that produces some of the best tasting tomatoes on the planet.

 - 1 large red onion finely diced